 The patch was created for:

-The patch is also compatible (but might not solve the issue) with the following Magento versions and editions:
+The patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions:

 How to apply the patch

-See How to apply a composer patch provided by Magento for instructions.
+For instruction, see How to apply a composer patch provided by Adobe in our support knowledge base.

 Fix the invalid links to staging in DB